 \section{Summary and Conclusions}

-There are several defining features represented in our attempt to forecast extreme heat waves.
-To begin, within supervised learning traditions used for forecasting, the main response variable is a binary label indicating whether an extreme heat wave has occurred or not.
-With so many extant definitions of heat waves, we settled on the prospect of a heat dome despite its dynamic properties.
-There is some evidence that extreme heat waves are more than ordinary warm summer weather (Li et al., 2024).
+Our efforts to provide a foundation from which to forecast extreme heat waves were guided by several key decisions.
+To begin, within the supervised learning traditions used for forecasting, the main response variable used in training was a binary label indicating whether an extreme heat wave had occurred or not.
+With so many extant definitions of heat waves, we settled on an operationalization emphasizing a heat dome and responses to extreme heat waves that are often dichotomous: preparations to open public buildings with air conditioning as ``cooling centers," having first responders ready to check on elderly people often living alone, making preparations to close public schools in the afternoons giving ample time for parents to arrange for child care, requiring for water breaks at outdoor work sites, re-allocating staff in emergency rooms to handle increased patient volume, and stocking emergency rooms and urgent care centers with adequate medical supplies (e.g., IV fluids, electrolyte solutions, ice packs, heat-related medication), and much more.

-We rely on the AIRS remote sensing data.
+We relied on the AIRS remote sensing data.
 These data do not depend on climate simulations of any kind including downscaled global climate models.
+This seems especially important because of our focus on rare, extreme events.
 AIRS data are probably noisier than simulation data and provide fewer variables with which to work; the data have promise but offer special challenges.
 Despite the challenges, the data in the PNW and in the Phoenix area appear to deliver instructive results.

-Although our work is informed by the climate science literature, we make no explicit use of models.
+Although our work has been informed by the climate science literature, we make no explicit use of models.
 Our analyses rest on quasi-experimental designs, a supervised learning algorithm well suited for forecasting, and a genetic algorithm for simple feature engineering.
-Accurate forecasting is our primary goal.
+Accurate forecasting is our primary long term goal.
 Any explanatory results are a secondary benefit.

-By taking the forecasting especially seriously, forecasting uncertainty had to be taken especially seriously as well.
-We capitalized on recent developments in nested conformal prediction sets that can provide guarantees of valid results even in finite samples as long as the calibration data are exchangeable.
-We make the case for exchangeability within a particular crossover design.
-The split sample approach has the added benefit of working with a wide range of classifiers even if they are less than ideal by themselves.